nro-bot/dotfiles/README.md

 * `programs.sh` is for other software
 * `desktop.sh` is for GNOME desktop settings
 * `setup.sh` runs all the scripts and an `apt upgrade`

+## TODO

+- fix cat rsa pub
+- fix vimrc (update to new with ,s)
+- not middle click copying out of vim